 Speaking of art, the Museum of Contemporary Art has free music on the terrace on Tuesday evenings.
-We found a spot to sit, had a glass of wine and hung out before changing and heading up north to the Annoyance Theater for some sketch comedy.
+We found a spot to sit, had a glass of wine, and hung out before changing and heading up north to the Annoyance Theater for some sketch comedy.

 Bound for The Book of Mormon, we stopped at the Atwood Cafe for a cocktail and dessert.
 Inside the Hotel Burnham, the Atwood has been my spot during the holidays for afternoon tea.
-It once had a cozy and quaint art deco vibe to it, but was refreshed last year with more modern elements.
+It once had a cozy and quaint art deco vibe but was refreshed last year with more modern elements.
 The elevator banks and stairway still feature beautiful ironwork and marble detail.

 Lake Michigan is one of the largest bodies of water in the world.
 It stretches across Illinois, Indiana, Wisconsin, and Michigan.
 The lake has a surface area of approximately 1,300 square miles and covers an average depth of 45 feet.
 We were a few short blocks from Oak Street Beach, and it was nice to walk over to relax and people-watch whenever the mood struck.

 We headed home from our Chicago staycation just as everyone under 25 was heading into the city for Lalapalooza.

 Thank you for reading!
 I hope this post gave you some ideas of what to do when you plan a staycation in Chicago.